AI Governance in Fraud Detection

 -

-Recital 38: Financial & Consumer Protection Risks
+Recital 38: Financial and Consumer Protection Risks

 - AI systems affecting financial security and consumer rights fall within the AI Act's remit.